-$\|^8$ One can easily calculate that there are exactly 16 different such functions.
-The number of different functions of n truth values
+\parallel^8 One can easily calculate that there are exactly 16 different such functions.
+The number of different functions of n truth values is, correspondingly, $2^{(2^n)}$.

 $$A_1, A_2, \ldots, A_n$$

-is, correspondingly, $2^{(2^n)}$.

-To each function of two or more truth values corresponds a class of substitutable3 propositions of connexions.
+To each function of two or more truth values corresponds a class of intersubstitutable3 connexions of propositions.
 Among these one class is distinguished, namely the class formed by those connexions that are always true.

 These connexions represent all logical sentences that hold generally and in which individual propositions occur only as undivided units.4 We will call the expressions representing sentences that hold generally valid formulas.

-We master propositional logic, if we know the valid formulas (among the propositions of connexions), or if we can decide for a given propositional 4Editorial footnote: concerning allgemein gültig versus allgemeingültig 3Editorial footnote: "Um uns kurz ausdrücken zu können wollen wir zwei Aussagenverknüpfungen durch einander 'ersetzbar' nennen, wenn sie dieselbe Wahrheitsfunktion darstellen."
-HB I, pp. 47-48. connexion whether or not it is valid.
-After all, the task for reasoning in propositional logic is formulated as follows: Certain connexions $$V_1, V_2, \ldots, V_k,$$ are given; they are built up from elementary propositions A, B, \ldots , and represent true sentences for a certain interpretation of the elementary propositions.
-The question is whether another given connexion D of these elementary propositions follows logically whenever V_1, V_2, \ldots, V_k are valid, indeed without considering the more precise content of the propositions A, B, \ldots The answer to this question is "yes," if and only if $$(V_1 \& V_2 \& \ldots \& V_k) \to D,$$ composed from A, B, \ldots , represents a valid formula.
+We master propositional logic, if we know the valid formulas (among the propositions of connexions), or if we can decide for a given propositional connexion whether or not it is valid.
+After all, the task for reasoning in propositional logic is formulated as follows:

+3Editorial footnote: "Um uns kurz ausdrücken zu können wollen wir zwei Aussagenverknüpfungen durch einander 'ersetzbar' nennen, wenn sie dieselbe Wahrheitsfunktion darstellen."
+HB I, pp. 47-48.

+4Editorial footnote: concerning allgemein gültig versus allgemeingültig are given; they are built up from elementary propositions A, B, \ldots , and represent true sentences for a certain interpretation of the elementary propositions.
+The question is whether another given connexion D of these elementary propositions follows logically from the validity of V_1, V_2, \ldots, V_k , without regard to the more precise content of the propositions A, B, \ldots

+Certain connexions

+$$V_1, V_2, \ldots, V_k,$$

+The answer to this question is "yes," if and only if

+$$(V_1 \& V_2 \& \dots \& V_k) \to D,$$

+composed from A, B, \ldots , represents a valid formula.

 The decision concerning the validity of a propositional connexion can in principle always be reached by trying out all relevant truth values.
 The method of considering equivalences, however, provides a more convenient procedure.
-That is to say, by means of equivalent transformations each formula can be put into a certain normal form in which only the logical symbols $\&, \lor, \neg$ occur, and from this normal form one can read off directly whether or not the formula is valid.
+That is to say, by means of equivalent transformations each formula can be put into a certain normal form in which only the logical symbols $\&, \lor, ^-$ occur, and from this normal form one can read off directly whether or not the formula is valid.

 The rules of transformation are also very simple.
-One can in particular calculate with & and \lor in complete analogy to + and \cdot in algebra.
-Indeed, matters are here even simpler, as & and \lor can be treated in a completely symmetrical way. \parallel^9 By considering the equivalences, we entered, as already mentioned, the domain of inferences.
+One can in particular calculate with & and \vee in complete analogy to + and \cdot in algebra.
+Indeed, matters are here even simpler, as & and \vee can be treated in a completely symmetrical way.

+||9 By considering the equivalences, we entered, as already mentioned, the domain of inferences.
 But here we carried out the inferences, as it were, in a naive way, on the basis of the meaning of the logical connexions, and we turned the task of making inferences into a decision problem.

 But for logic there remains the task of systematically presenting the rules of inference.

 Aristotelian logic lays down the following principles of inference: